apache/maven-resolver/src/site/markdown/common-misconceptions.md

 ## Misconception No2: "Test classpath" Is Superset of "Runtime classpath"

 **Wrong**.
 As can be seen from above, for runtime classpath we leave out "test" scoped dependencies.
-This was true in Maven2, where test classpath was superset of runtime, but is not true anymore in Maven3.
-And this may have interesting consequences.
+It was true in Maven2, where test classpath really was superset of runtime, this does not stand anymore in Maven3.
+And this have interesting consequences.
 Let me show an example:

 (Note: very same scenario, as explained below for Guice+Guava would work for Jackson Databind+Core, etc.)